check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Code-Concepts/Data-Structures.md

 relationships can be inferred or defined is a data structure.
 Exactly *how* it organizes the data would be the structured data type.

+## Variables

+A variable is perhaps the simplest type of data structure there is.
+You can think of a variable as a an empty box (sometimes also referred to as a bucket).
+A value like a number or a string can be placed in this box.
+The name you give the variable is the name of the box.
+It looks like this: `x = 5;` In this example "x" is the name of the box.
+The value "5" is the thing in the box.
+Now, whenever the computer sees an "x" it knows that you mean "5".
+So, why not just put a "5" there?
+The easy answer is because the value (the thing in the box) can change, but the box never changes.
+It is always a box.
+You see this in mathematical formulas alot.
+For example, A = l * h.
+"A" stands for Area, "l" is length, and "h" means height.
+These are all variables.
+The values you put into these boxes can be different depending on the rectangle you happen to be dealing with at the moment.

+However, the formula holds true regardless of what values you use for each variable.
+In the case of a mathematical formula, there is a relationship between the variables.
+That is not necessarily true for code.
+You can simply say, "This is a box.
+This box is called "x".
+Put "5" in the box called "x" ".
+By putting a value in a box you also have the advantage of centralizing the value.
+Wherever there is an "x" the computer sees a "5".

+If we ever need to change that value, you do not need to go through and find every instance of "x".
+We can just change the value once, and have the new value applied to every instance of "x".
+In some computer langauges you have to tell the computer what kind of value you want to put in the box.
+If you want to put an integer in the box you have to say so, `int x = 5;`. "int" stands for "integer".
+If you wanted to use a Boolean, it would look like this, `bool x = true;` .
+We say this kind of language is strong typed.
+Languages like C, C++, and Java are strong typed languages.

+Javascript is a loosely typed language.
+This means that you do not need to specify what kind of data you want to put in the box.
+It can be anything.
+Javascript will figure out what data is what.

 ## Arrays

 Arrays are data structures that hold values in a specific order.